MayrMichael/jku-tt06-wave-generator/docs/info.md

     - Load the calculated results on the parameter pins
     - Then send a puls to the set phase pin
 6) Enable the output generation
+    - The enable pin should be connected to HIGH.
-7) Now the chip generates the desired wave
+8) Now the chip generates the desired wave and output the values on the parallel and serial interface.

 ## External hardware